Topdev0706/Blockchain-Bitcoin-/README.md

 # qfactom
 Is a kdb+ library which interacts with the Factom blockchain via the factomd client and wallet REST APIs.
-The library allows records, in the form of kdb+ tables,lists etc, to be easily secured on the Bitcoin blockchain ) via a Factom anchor hash.
+The library allows records, in the form of kdb+ tables,lists etc, to be easily secured on the Bitcoin blockchain, via a single Factom anchor hash.
 Entries made to factom chains can serve as a [Proof of Existence](http://www.newsbtc.com/proof-of-existence/, enabling cryptographically secured audit trails to be constructed.

 Combining the speed of kdb+ with the scalability and security of factom enables millions of records to be secured quickly and safely on the Bitcoin blockchain.